rbarberop/community/tutorials/mender_gcp_ota_demo/index.md

 1. Download the pre-built Mender Yocto Image from GCS bucket to local PC with access to terminal or console

-    1. [gcp-mender-demo-image-raspberrypi3.sdimg](https://storage.googleapis.com/mender-gcp-ota-images/gcp-mender-demo-image-raspberrypi3.sdimg) - Base or Core image
+    1. [gcp-mender-demo-image-raspberrypi3.img](https://storage.googleapis.com/mender-gcp-ota-images/gcp-mender-demo-image-raspberrypi3.img) - Base or Core image

     2. [gcp-mender-demo-image-raspberrypi3.mender](https://storage.googleapis.com/mender-gcp-ota-images/gcp-mender-demo-image-raspberrypi3.mender) - Mender artifcat

 2. Update Raspberry Pi 3 Images with Google Cloud IoT Core settings

-Settings related to Google Cloud such as the REGISTRY_ID, REGION_ID and PROJECT_ID are stored in the binary images in the file */opt/gcp/etc/config-gcp.sh. *The values of these settings, as shown in this document are sample values.
+Settings related to Google Cloud such as the REGISTRY_ID, REGION_ID and PROJECT_ID are stored in the image filesystem in */opt/gcp/etc/config-gcp.sh. *The values of these settings, as shown in this document are sample values.
 You will need to edit this file, and the instructions below, to match your settings.

-* Download the mender-artifact utility:
+* Download the mender-artifact utility [note: this is a Linux-only binary, best used in Cloud Shell]

 ```
 wget https://d1b0l86ne08fsf.cloudfront.net/mender-artifact/master/mender-artifact